 Troublesome Topic: AGAINST RELIANCE ON OTHER RELIGIONS

-Heiser puts lots of stock in other religions and thelanguages used in those regions.
-He also gives lots of credence to the books of Enoch.
-Therefore, he is comfortable bringing that stuff into the Bible as if it belongs there, as if the way the other nations interpreted things was the way that the Hebrew people interpreted things.
+Michael Heiser had the attitude that there is nothing special about the Bible; the writings of all religions of the Ancient Near East were equally trustworthy in his sight.
+He put lots of stock in other religions and the languages used in those regions.
+He also gave lots of credence to the books of Enoch.
+Therefore, he was comfortable bringing that stuff into the Bible as if it belongs there, as if the way the other nations interpreted things was the way that the Hebrew people interpreted things.

-Actually, Michael Heiser is right according to the standard he is using.
-But is he using the right standard?
+Actually, Michael Heiser was right according to the standard he was using.
+But was he using the right standard?
 NO!
-Paganism should never be our standard, yet Heiser is asking us to accept it as such.
+Paganism should never be our standard, yet Heiser asked us to accept it as such.

-Heiser is not the first one, others have attempted to mix Christianity with pagan beliefs.
+Heiser was not the first one, others have attempted to mix Christianity with pagan beliefs.
 The early Christian creeds were developed to clarify the basic beliefs of Christianity and define the Christian worldview in order to avoid the dangers that come from mixing with other systems of thought.
-That is also why HEISER holds nothing but disdain for the early Christian creeds.
-Notice that the first thing he tries to do in his book is eliminate those things which would prohibit him from mixing Christianity with other worldviews.
+That is also why Heiser held nothing but disdain for the early Christian creeds!
+Notice that the first thing he tried to do in his book was eliminate those things which would prohibit him from mixing Christianity with other worldviews.
 Heiser was probably accused of heresy in the 6 years that he was preparing this book, so he wanted to take off the table one of the primary mechanisms used by the early church to identify and eliminate heresy.
 I believe the charges of heresy made against Michael Heiser have been well-founded; that is exactly what this is; the book Unseen Realm is indeed a heresy!

 The problem with getting a doctor’s degree in Semitic Languages (which includes Hebrew) is that much of the teaching is pulled from other religions and their respective languages, supposedly for comparative purposes.
 But the doctoral candidate begins to give greater credence to those other perspectives than is warranted and less uniqueness to the Bible than is warranted.
 Why accumulate all that knowledge about ancient cultures and not use it?